 With the end of the Cold War a major force draw down occurred in Europe, the USAF reduced its fighter force structure.
 Meaning a new concept of operations that emphasized deploying combat forces rapidly to respond to crisis and contingencies.
 These changes affected the 32nd Fighter Squadron, as part of the draw down and the squadron was redesigned the 32nd Air Operations Squadron (AOS) and reassigned to Ramstein Air Base in Germany.
 Along with the other squadrons of the 32nd Air Operations Group (AOG) the squadron formed the score of USAFE’s “Falconer” Air Operations Center.
 The 32nd AOS played among other operations a critical role in Deny Flight, Decisive Endeavor, Guardian Assistance, Operation Allied Force, Enduring Freedom, Iraq Freedom and the Global War on Terrorism.
 The 32nd AOS is inactivated on 1 November 2005.
 As from that day, they lived trough as 32nd Air and Space Operation Center (AOC).
 Due Air Force regulations it is not using the Wolfhound as a symbol anymore.

-The last tie with the 32nd was cut on December 1, 2006.
-On that day the United States Air Force reactivated the 3rd Air Force and inactivated the 32nd AOC and 32nd AOG.
+On December 1, 2006 the United States Air Force reactivated the 3rd Air Force and inactivated the 32nd AOC and 32nd AOG.
 On March 8, 2011 the 32nd is redesignated as 32 Air Expeditionary Group and converted to provisional status.